LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

 Once you have finished creating your Glue job using the template and have populated all relevant variables, you should refer to step 3 below to have your job submitted for review by the Data Platform team.

-### 3. Commit your changes

-The Data Platform team needs to approve any changes to the code, so your change won't happen automatically.
-To submit your changes, refer to the [Committing changes][committing-changes] section of the **Using Github** guide.

 ## Example module block

 ```markdown